thesakshipandey/thesakshipandey/README.md

 -->

 ## ⚡ A Few Quick Facts
-- 🔭 I’m currently building **LLM-CRS**, a conversational **movie** recommender that fuses long-term profiles with mood/affect features.
+- 🔭 I’m currently building **LLM-CRS**, a conversational **movie** recommender that fuses long-term profiles with mood features.
 - 🛡️ I’m also exploring **jailbreak attacks** in LLMs.
-- 🔤 I also work on **SignboardOCR**: multilingual OCR + Hindi→English transliteration pipeline.
+- 🔤 I also keen on learning new aspects of Machine Learning and have a way around the data.
 - ✍️ I prefer **LaTeX** for notes and docs.
 - 📚 I’m a reader (**Sarah J Maas** & **Rebecca Yarros** fan!) — always up for book chit-chat.